mHijuxS/mhijuxs.github.io/theory/misc/cmi.md

 this will be evaluated as `echo $((ls -la ) ) #))`, which will be interpreted as `echo $((ls -la) )` and will show us the output of the command `ls -la`.

-### Getting Characters From Environment Variables
+### Getting Characters From Variables

-We can bypass some filters by using environment variables to get the characters we need.
-For example, if we want to get the character `:`, or `/`, we can use the environment variable `PATH` which contains a colon `:` and `/` in its value.
+We can bypass some filters by using variables to get the characters we need.
+For example, if we want to get the character `:`, or `/`, we can use the `PATH` environment variable `PATH` which contains a colon `:` and `/` in its value.

 ```bash
 echo $PATH